Sphagesaurus: Species and discovery

-A second species, S. montealtensis has also been described from the Late Cretaceous of Brazil.
+A second species, S. montealtensis, was described from the Late Cretaceous of Brazil.
 It was named by Marco Brandalise de Andrade and Reinaldo J. Bertini in 2008, on the basis of MPMA 15-001/90, a nearly complete skull and mandible preserved in occlusion.
 It was collected from the Bairro Cachoeira locality at the base of the Serra da Água Limpa, about 8 km northwest of Monte Alto city of northern São Paulo, from the Adamantina Formation.
 In 2013, this specimen was reassigned to the closely related notosuchian genus Caipirasuchus, creating the combinatio nova Caipirasuchus montealtensis.
 The type species of the genus, C. paulistanus, is known only from the holotype specimen MPMA 67-0001/00, an almost complete and undeformed skull and mandible with teeth (only three teeth are missing) and partial postcranium, from a single individual.
 It was found on the São Francisco Farm, in Homem de Mello, the rural area of Monte Alto County, also from the Adamantina Formation.
-S. montealtensis was reassigned Caipirasuchus on the basis of a newly discovered specimen referrable to it.
-MPMA 68-0003/12 consists of a nearly complete cranium and mandible and a posterior portion of the post-cranium.
+S. montealtensis was reassigned to Caipirasuchus on the basis of a newly discovered specimen referable to it.
+MPMA 68-0003/12 consists of a nearly complete cranium and mandible and a posterior portion of the postcranium.
 It was discovered in the municipality of Catanduva, northern São Paulo, from the Adamantina Formation.
 At least five synapomorphies unite the species, and a phylogenetic analysis found them to be sister taxa.

+2026 taxonomic review

+Kitayama and Bertini (2026) reassessed the characters used to distinguish S. huenei, Armadillosuchus arrudai and Caryonosuchus pricei.
+They interpreted the observed differences in cranial ornamentation, skull proportions and dentition as insufficient to distinguish the three species reliably, citing possible intraspecific variation, preservational deformation and inconsistent interpretations of some dental characters.
+On this basis, they proposed referring the Armadillosuchus specimens UFRJ DG 303-R and MPMA 64 0001-04, and the Caryonosuchus holotype DGM 1411-R, to S. huenei.

+The authors retained RCL-100 as a referred specimen of S. huenei and identified it as a candidate for neotype designation because of its widespread use in anatomical and systematic studies.
+They explicitly described their taxonomic interpretation as provisional and subject to reassessment through additional well-preserved specimens or quantitative morphological analyses.